-Back in the 80s, to create a graphical interface for machine and equipment, you had a programmable display unit - hereafter referred to as an HMI - together with some primitive programming software.
-Before the advent of software created exclusively for HMI screen design, creating and designing a HMI required computer programming skills and advanced computer knowledge.
+In the 1980s, creating a graphical interface for machine and equipment required a programmable display unit or HMI, together with a primitive programming software.
+Before the advent of software created exclusively for HMI screen design, creating and designing an HMI required programming expertise and advanced computer knowledge.
 HMI development and maintenance was time consuming and expensive (we can call this stage HMI Design 1.0).
-The introduction of HMI design software reduced the workload to create and maintain screens for the HMI.
+The introduction of specialized HMI design software reduced the workload to create and maintain screens for the HMI.

-In HMI Design 2.0, there are two parts to the HMI design software.
+In HMI Design 2.0, there were two parts to the HMI design software.
 First, a graphical component for drawing the screen display, and second, an operational component for programming screen operations.
 The operational component required the set up of special commands called screen tags.
 Configuring these screen tags still required some expertise and there was plenty of room for improvement in both design and operation.

-In the 90s, the Windows operating system opened the door to many possibilities.
+In the 1990s, the WindowsTM operating system opened the door to many possibilities.
 As industry embraced Windows software applications, HMI design began to integrate the graphical and operational components so that you could simply change the properties or attributes of a graphical part to program your operations.
-While expertise in HMI design, like tag settings, became unnecessary and creating screens became much simpler, elements such as placing parts and changing attributes remained static for many years and time requirements for HMI design did not reduce significantly.
+While expertise in HMI design, such as tag settings, became unnecessary and creating screens became much simpler, elements such as placing parts and changing attributes remained static for many years and time requirements for HMI design did not reduce significantly.